 Surgical Skills Laboratory

 An array of surgical skills are taught in the surgical skills lab.
 These range from basic surgical skills and suturing to advanced laparoscopic surgical procedure and seconded courses from the Royal College of Surgeons.
-This room is used as additional teaching space on a number of courses with a 50” plasma screen at each end of the room allowing the room to be divided in two if required.
+This room is used as additional teaching space on a number of courses with x3 50” plasma screens in the middle and at each end of the room allowing the room to be divided in two if required.